finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

 # **list_posting_modules**
 > PagedResourceListOfPostingModuleResponse list_posting_modules(scope, code, as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by)

-[EXPERIMENTAL] ListPostingModules: List Posting Modules
+[EARLY ACCESS] ListPostingModules: List Posting Modules

 List all the Posting Modules matching particular criteria.